jeffwilliams/srex/README.md

 srex is a command-line tool to match sections of files using Rob Pike's [Structural Regular Expressions](http://doc.cat-v.org/bell_labs/structural_regexps/).
 It implements the commands with a similar syntax as the [Sam](http://sam.cat-v.org/) editor, but only implements some of the commands.
 Notably omitted are the ones that modify the file -- this tool only prints out matches.

+The primary motivation for this tool is to handle a use-case that occasionally comes up when using grep but isn't easy to handle: when the input consists of multi-line records and you want to select matching records, but you want to select the entire record not just the matching line in the record.
+The workaround using grep usually involves tweaking the -A and -B grep options, but doesn't really handle the case well.

 The regular expression syntax is that from the Go [regexp package](https://golang.org/pkg/regexp/syntax/).

 # Command syntax